invoke-ai/InvokeAI/docs/installation/INSTALL_AUTOMATED.md

 12. You can launch InvokeAI with several different command-line arguments that customize its behavior.
-For example, you can change the location of the inage output directory, or select your favorite sampler.
+For example, you can change the location of the image output directory, or select your favorite sampler.
 See the [Command-Line Interface](../features/CLI.md) for a full list of the options.

         - To set defaults that will take effect every time you launch InvokeAI,